Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/eigen-token-overview.md

 - Databases: Such execution environments have complex dispute resolution which can be substituted with the intermediate step of being secured by EIGEN staking.

-### EIGEN Token Restaking FAQ
+### EigenFoundation Token Docs

-Please see the [EIGEN Token Restaking FAQ page](../restaking-guides/0-restaking-user-guide/EIGEN-faq.md) for more information.
+Please see the [EigenFoundation documentation site](https://docs.eigenfoundation.org/) for more information on the EIGEN token.